integration

 New-patient intake at 8 PM

-For a practice converting one additional new patient per week from after-hours calls, the revenue impact at an average new-patient value of $350-$700 (first-year restorative + hygiene) is well above the cost of the Apex plan.
+For a practice converting one additional new patient per week from after-hours calls, the revenue impact at an average new-patient value of $350-$700 (first-year restorative + hygiene) is well above the cost of the Surge or Apex plan.

 use case 02